-Some of the best smartwatches around run Wear OS, and there are loads of apps that add all sorts of handy capabilities.
-These apps do more than just bring notifications to your wrist — they can entertain you, track your fitness and health, and help you to stay organized.
+Some of the best smartwatches run Wear OS, and there are loads of apps that add all sorts of handy capabilities.
+These apps do more than just bring notifications to your wrist — they entertain, track your fitness and health, and help you to stay organized.